-As the Document Passport outlines, this is the Publication Development Plan Document (DPD).
+As the Document Passport outlines, this is the Second Publication Development Plan Document (DPD).
 This means that it is the Amended Allocations & Development Management DPD containing the policies and wording which the Council wishes to submit to the Secretary of State for Examination and ultimately adoption by the District Council.
-As the Plan Review is proposing amendments to the DPD Adopted in 2013, it shows the original text, with deletions crossed through and additions underlined.
+As the First Publication DPD proposed amendments to the DPD Adopted in 2013, it showed the original text, with deletions crossed through and additions underlined.
+However, as this is now the Second Publication DPD, proposed amendments since the First Publication DPD are now double underlined and proposed deletions are double crossed through.
 This gives everyone the opportunity to read the DPD as amended and consider if they wish to make Representations on the contents of the document.
-Unlike at the previous stages of the Plan Review this stage is not a consultation but a period seeking representations.

-The representations will be considered alongside the Amended DPD when submitted in March 2023 and will be examined by an independent Inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, to legal and procedural requirements, and whether it is sound.
+The representations will be considered alongside the Amended DPD when submitted in December 2023 and will be examined by an independent Inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, to legal and procedural requirements, and whether it is sound.
 Representations submitted should relate to the requirements of the Duty to Cooperate, legal compliance or the 'Tests of Soundness.'

 Everyone now has the opportunity to read the DPD and consider if they wish to make Representations on the contents of the documents.
 Unlike at the previous stage of the production of the DPD this is not a consultation but a period seeking representations.
-The representations will be considered alongside the DPD when submitted and, in Spring 2023, the DPD will be examined by an independent Inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, to legal and procedural requirements, and whether it is sound.
+The representations will be considered alongside the DPD when submitted and, in Spring 2024, the DPD will be examined by an independent Inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, to legal and procedural requirements, and whether it is sound.
 Representations submitted should relate to the requirements of the Duty to Cooperate, legal compliance or the 'Tests of Soundness.'